datafaust/fausto_site/content/talk/example/index.md

 event_url = "https://example.org"

 # Location of event.
-location = "London, United Kingdom"
+location = "New York City, United States"

 # Is this a selected talk? (true/false)
 selected = false